Matchlock musket in China: Ming Dynasty: Bird guns

-Qing Dynasty: Ottoman-style matchlock
+Qing Dynasty

-Unlike the Ming dynasty, which massively used firearms, albeit of outdated types, the Qing army relied mostly on the bow and arrow until the 19th century, although it was an early adopter of modern European-style artillery.
-When infantry finally began to be armed with firearms after 1820, the Chinese army adopted far simpler and cheaper Turkish-style matchlocks instead of flintlocks (which had been the standard weapon in Europe since at least 1700).
+The Qing army relied mostly on the bow and arrow until the 19th century, although it was an early adopter of modern European-style artillery.
 A British report from 1793 survives, according to which Chinese officers considered matchlocks to be superior to flintlocks - although the flintlocks were quicker to reload, they were considered less reliable and more prone to misfire.
-In any case, matchlock muskets were much cheaper to manufacture and maintain.
+By the 1820s guns started to replace bows as the weapon of choice.
 Even so, the majority of the Chinese army remained armed with edged weapons.
 According to British reports from 1841, a small proportion of Chinese soldiers had matchlocks, while the majority had nothing but swords, bows and arrows.
 Muskets of this type remained as military weapon in China until the end of the 19th century.
+In the 1840s, observations of Qing infantry drills with handheld firearms described them as undisciplined, impractical, and acrobatic.